Analysis | A vindictive Trump seeks to undermine Biden’s presidency

 Trump has thrown up immediate obstacles to the Biden transition.
 Without an official ascertainment from Emily Murphy, head of the General Services Administration, Biden and his team have been denied necessary transition funding and access to the government departments and agencies they will soon inherit.

 This is a mean-spirited effort on the part of the president to gum up what should be an orderly, nonpartisan process.
-Even absent the GSA stamp of approval, Biden is proceeding ahead with what experts say are the most important priorities of the transition period: building a new government and sketching out legislative priorities in order to have a quick start in office.
+Even absent the GSA stamp of approval, Biden is proceeding ahead with what experts say are the most important priorities of the transition period: building a new government and sketching out legislative priorities to have a quick start in office.

 Access to the agencies, while necessary, is not that crucial at this point, according to several people who have gone through past transitions.
 They say that the scores of people on Biden’s agency transition teams have considerable knowledge of the federal bureaucracy and even their own networks within agencies to tap, absent an official start to the transition.

 Biden also hasn’t yet been able to get classified intelligence briefings, and even a number of Republicans say it’s time he did.
 But it is not as though Biden doesn’t know the world, its hot spots and many of its leaders.
 Decades of experience give him a foundation that someone without that background — say Donald Trump four years ago — would not have.
-Not having these briefings isn’t ideal but, for the time, not a major setback.
+Not having these briefings isn’t ideal but, for the time, isn’t a major setback.

 There are two things currently blocked to the Biden team that could however cause problems in the early days of his presidency.
-One is the lack of access to the information about plans for distributing hundreds of millions of doses of a covid 19 vaccine.
+One is the lack of access to the information about plans for distributing hundreds of millions of doses of a coronavirus vaccine.
 Getting the vaccine to as many Americans as possible — and persuading as many Americans as possible to take it — will fall on Biden’s shoulders.
 The earlier his team is on top of this, the better it will be for everyone.

 A second problem is the lack of access to the FBI to begin the background checks required for senior positions, including Cabinet nominees.
 The longer those are delayed, the more likely Biden will begin his term with many Cabinet nominees awaiting confirmation, adding to the burdens of the new White House staff to run the government.